bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 `

 Real games scored between 0.393 and 1.004, with an average of 0.853.
 This composite score helps rank how "game-like" any ROM appears based on multiple characteristics rather than relying on a single metric.
+The weights prioritize opcodes and graphics capability (TIA) as the most important indicators, with control flow and I/O capability as secondary factors.

 This analysis revealed that my initial "gut feeling" thresholds were laughably wrong.
 I was looking for ROMs with 5+ TIA accesses when real games average 190.
 I was looking for 3+ branches when real games average 457.